Toto312/music-player/README.md

 ## Necessary modules
 - Pytube (to install using pip: pip install pytube)
-- Pygame (to install using pip: pip install pygame)
+- Pygame (to install using pip: pip install pygame) Also you need to have ffmpeg (https://ffmpeg.org/download.html) installed